x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/listIndexes_en.md

 ##NAME##

-listIndexes - enumerate the index information under the collection
+listIndexes - list the index information in the collection

 ##SYNOPSIS##